tomsandholm/autobuild/README.md

 make -e NAME=FQDN ROLE=docker node
 --> this creates host FQDN as a docker node that supports docker-in-docker

+To add a distribution:
+Edit the distro file and save the label, url, etc for the desired distro.
+Take a look at the distro-vendors cloud page for cloud-images

 Why do I do this?
 It's fun.